 If you are booking a Going Deeper or Regulars retreat then we may contact you to ask about your previous meditation and retreat experience.
 We need this information to make sure the level of retreat is suitable for you.

-On arrival we will ask for you for the contact details for someone we can get in touch with in the event of an emergency.
+Before you arrive we will ask for you for the contact details for someone we can get in touch with in the event of an emergency.
 We need this information to ensure that we can fulfil our duty of care to you.

 If you choose to make a donation for your retreat and are eligible for Gift Aid we will ask for your name and address on a Gift Aid declaration.
 This information is stored securely in paper form.
 We need this information for financial auditing purposes.
 We will also retain any information about how much you give us.
 This helps with audit, financial management and to maintain an appropriate and proportional approach to future fundraising.